 I look forward to serving as bookkeeper at Matthew House for many years to come.

 I have been involved with Matthew House since the doors opened.
 Several years ago I recall Judy Nichols, the Pastoral Care Minister at Sacred Heart Church introducing the concept of opening a home to care for the terminally ill in Auburn or the surrounding area.
-At this very first introduction I became interested.
 When Matthew House was ready to open I attended an open house and yes I wanted to be a part of what was happening.
 I became a House Care Volunteer with the admission of the first resident.
 As time went on, I was amazed at what I saw.
 It was not only a time for me to give to the residents and their families, but I received so much in return from the dying and their families.
 It has been an amazing experience.

 Matthew House has hundreds of volunteers that provide a variety of services to the residents that grace our home on Metcalf Drive.
 We value their dedicated service and generosity as we continue to thrive as an organization whose mission is to provide comfort to the terminally ill.